Policies and Regulations

 Awarding Of Credit, Supplementary Methods

 Golden West College recognizes work taken at other accredited colleges and for experiences outside of the traditional classroom setting.
-Accordingly, college credit is awarded in the following areas:
+Accordingly, college credit is awarded for prior learning in accordance with Board Policy 4235 and Administrative Procedure 4235 Credit for Prior Learning and in the following areas:

 Previously Earned Units